House and Dog Sitter

 Finding the perfect house and dog sitter.

-Leaving your best friend behind is so much easier on you and him when a reliable house and dog sitter has stepped in to keep the
+Leaving your best friend behind is so much easier on you and her when a reliable house and dog sitter has stepped in to keep the

 household running smoothly while you're away.

 "Nash" gets to stay home where he feels safe and most comfortable while being walked, fed and tended to with hardly a blip in his schedule.
 He'll still miss you but he'll be happy sleeping in his own bed and walking his familiar routes.